 Roll out your thawed puff pastry until it’s about 1/8-inch thick.
 Use a Pizza Cutter to cut two 3-inch by 12- to 14-inch strips.

 Brush the pastry with butter and sprinkle with cinnamon sugar.
 Lay the apple slices lengthwise along the top edge of the puff pastry strip, about 1/4-inch from the top.

 Fold the bottom half up and brush with more butter.

 Sprinkle with more cinnamon sugar.
-Place in prepared ramekins and bake for about 45 minutes.
+Place in prepared ramekins or muffin tin and bake for about 45 minutes.

 We eat with our eyes first and these individual desserts will make you say, “Yum.”
 It’s like having your own little apple pie.

 Don’t let the instructions deter you from trying these.
 They are actually simple to make.
 Once you’ve done a couple, you’ll find they come together quickly.

 Easy Apple Roses

 - 1 red apple (Honeycrisp, Pink Lady or any red baking apple)